What’s in This Article

 The airline’s fare structure has also been updated.
 The new fare names are Basic, Choice, Choice Preferred, and Choice Extra.
 Higher fare tiers include perks like seat selection at booking, earlier boarding, and free checked bags.
 With a Basic fare, your Standard seat is assigned at check-in rather than at booking.

 You can head straight to security screening, making the whole airport experience faster.
 Printing ahead of time also gives you peace of mind.
+It allows you to double-check your flight details, ensuring you’re aware of any changes or updates that occurred since your initial booking.

 A physical copy of your boarding pass is also useful if your phone runs out of battery or loses connectivity at the airport.
+Many travelers carry both a printed copy and a mobile version for backup.

 Products Worth Considering

 While printing is a common choice, Southwest Airlines offers other ways to get your boarding pass.
 One popular method is through mobile check-in via the Southwest Airlines app.
-This lets most passengers receive their boarding passes directly on their smartphones, and mobile boarding passes are now accepted at all Southwest-served U.S. airports.
-Some travelers, such as those flying with lap infants, Unaccompanied Minors, on certain international routes, or on select government and military fares, may still need a printed boarding pass.
-Always follow the prompts shown during check-in.
+This lets most passengers receive their boarding passes directly on their smartphones.
+Mobile boarding passes are now accepted at all Southwest-served U.S. airports.

 The app has a straightforward interface where you can check in and access your boarding pass at any time.
 Another option is the self-service kiosks at the airport.
 These kiosks let you check in and print your boarding pass without help from airline staff.
 Whichever method you choose, make sure you have your boarding pass before heading through security.

 Southwest Airlines has specific policies around boarding passes that are good to know before you fly.
 Online check-in opens 24 hours before your scheduled departure.
 With the switch to assigned seating in January 2026, your boarding pass now shows your specific seat rather than the old boarding group and position.
-If you purchased a Basic fare, your seat is assigned at check-in.
-Higher fare tiers (Choice, Choice Preferred, and Choice Extra) let you pick your seat when you book.

 The airline also uses a new group-based boarding process with Groups 1 through 8.
 Passengers with Extra Legroom seats and elite-status members board first, while others are grouped by seat location and fare type.

 On the baggage front, Southwest now charges fees for checked bags on most reservations booked or changed on or after May 28, 2025.
-The first checked bag costs $35 and the second costs $45 for Basic, Choice, and Choice Preferred fares.
+According to Southwest’s baggage fee page, the first checked bag costs $35 and the second costs $45 for Basic, Choice, and Choice Preferred fares.
 Choice Extra customers and A-List Preferred members still receive two free checked bags, while A-List members and Rapid Rewards credit card holders get one free checked bag.
-There is no separate fee just to get a boarding pass.
-If you change your flight after checking in and printing your boarding pass, you will need to check in again and get a new one with your updated details.

 Even though printing a boarding pass is usually simple, a few common problems can pop up.
 Printer malfunctions like paper jams or connection issues are the most frequent.
 If you run into technical trouble, try restarting both your printer and computer, and check for any software updates that might be needed.

 Another issue is trouble accessing your flight info online because of a wrong confirmation number or misspelled name.
-If this happens, double-check that you are entering the same details shown in your reservation confirmation email.
-If the problem continues, contact Southwest Airlines customer service for help retrieving your flight details and getting your boarding pass on time.
+If this happens, double-check that you’re entering the same details shown in your reservation confirmation email.

 What is a Southwest Airlines boarding pass?